Datus C. Proper

-Datus C. Proper (1934-2003) was a political analyst with the U.S. State Department Foreign Service, an outdoors writer, and a fly fisherman.
+Datus C. Proper (1934–2003) was a political analyst with the U.S. State Department Foreign Service, an outdoor writer, and a fly fisherman.

 Early life and education

 Datus C. Proper was born on April 18, 1934, to William Glisan Proper and Marjorie Carryer Proper in Des Moines, Iowa.
 Proper spent most of his childhood moving around, living in Iowa, Nebraska, and Northern Minnesota.
 He then lived in Yellowstone National Park, where his father was stationed as an officer for the park.
 Proper eventually came to earn a scholarship to Phillips Exeter Academy in New Hampshire.
 When he graduated, he moved on to Cornell University, where he earned a bachelor's degree in English in 1956.

 Foreign Service career

 After Proper graduated from Cornell University, he joined the U.S. State Department.
 As a Foreign Service officer and political analyst, he traveled to Angola, Brazil, Portugal and Ireland.
 During these travels, Proper took advantage of the opportunity to hunt and fish.
 While with the State Department, Proper also received an M.A. from George Washington University and completed a course of study at the National War College in 1978.
 State Department records of Proper exist for many parts throughout his career, one of which describes a protest against the Vietnam War in 1970, and how the government intended to retaliate against concerned employees.

 Proper retired from the State Department 1987.
 Following his retirement, Proper and his family moved to the Gallatin Valley in Montana, where he began a full-time career as a writer.